hoangsonww/Sorting-Algorithms-DSA/out/production/Sorting-Algorithms-DSA/README.md

     ```bash
     java ArtMuseum
     ```
-5. There is also a testing file, created with JUnit.
+5. There is also a comprehensive testing file, created with JUnit.
 Feel free to run it to test through the program:
    ```bash
    java Tester
    ```